infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

-On a typical VPS, you must trust the hosting provider (and the underlying hardware and virtualization stack).
-A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory, potentially exposing secrets and plaintext.
+On a typical VPS, you must trust the hosting provider.
+A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.

 If this risk is unacceptable, you can host Infumap on hardware you physically control.
 A Raspberry Pi 5 connected to your home router is a low-cost option.
 However, most ISPs assign dynamic public IP addresses, and home networks